thouel/my-weather-webapp/README.md

 ## What ?

 A simple weather webapp giving temperature, wind, pressure, precipitation, humidity, cloud, uv index and visibility.
-Made to be accessed on all devices (responsive)

 ## How ?